judka-uriel/uriel-book/uriel_en.md

-According to this logic, after the building of the Third Temple one will be able on the Sabbath to sit in the Temple courtyard, for example, with a laptop and calmly work, performing tasks for the Temple service or any other work — in reality it's the opposite, so as not to bring about the destruction of yet another Temple.
+According to this logic, after the building of the Third Temple one will be able on the Sabbath to sit in the Temple courtyard, for example, with a laptop and calmly work, performing tasks for the Temple service or any other work — but in reality it's the opposite, so as not to bring about the destruction of yet another Temple.

 <!-- In punishment for failure to observe the Sabbaths, in